innergnome/FictionBoard-Site/README.md

 # FictionBoard

-Virtual tabletop and collaborative storytelling platform
+FictionBoard is a virtual tabletop and collaborative storytelling platform.

+FictionBoard is built on Svelte and Sapper.